-Q&A: The Next Step for Heritage Food & Drink
+Q&A: Next Steps for Heritage Food & Drink, Now The Stanley

 Paul Verica (pictured with his son, Alex) and the Heritage team said goodbye to the restaurant in October.

 YOU'LL NOTICE the reigning No. 1 restaurant on the 2016 edition of our 50 Best Restaurants isn’t on this year’s list.
 Paul Verica, chef and owner of Heritage Food & Drink in Waxhaw, announced in August that he’s opening a new restaurant in the Elizabeth neighborhood of Charlotte.
-As of press time, the name isn’t yet decided, but here, Verica shares details on what will be different at his new place, which he’s temporarily calling Heritage 2.0, and his goals for the restaurant’s first year.
+The name of the new restaurant will be The Stanley, a name borrowed from the neighborhood's history.
+Below, Verica shares details on what will be different at his new place, which he’s temporarily calling Heritage 2.0, and his goals for the restaurant’s first year.
 (Edited for clarity and for space.)

 Charlotte magazine: How did the decision to move Heritage come about?